 - Negative camber means the top of the wheel is tilted inward towards the chassis.
 This increases the tire’s contact patch and grip, at the expense of some steering responsiveness.

 Most passenger vehicles come with a slight negative camber angle from the factory for better handling and tire life.
+Performance-oriented vehicles often have increased negative camber for extra cornering grip.

+Camber angle is adjustable on most vehicles, allowing alignment technicians to dial in an optimal spec based on driving style and desired performance.
 Excessive camber in either direction can lead to uneven tire wear.
 Getting the right setting is crucial for balancing tire life, grip, and handling.

 Camber Effects

 Camber refers to the angle of the wheels relative to the vertical axis, when viewed from the front or rear of the vehicle.
+Camber is considered positive when the top of the wheel leans outward, and negative when the top leans inward.

 Camber has important effects on both handling and tire wear: